shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 === please wait for the official completion announcement ===

 After the party had their fun with the cards, it was time to start the day.
+And what better way to start than with breakfast?

+“I’ll have a sausage with a side of bread.”
+Reesu ordered.

+“Coming right up.”

+“And can the bread be extra long?”

+“Sure, I’ll see what I can do.”
+Jodi took the rest of the party’s orders and went into the kitchen.

+“That’s an unusual combination.”
+Gra commented.

+“Yeah just wait until you see.”

+“Oh!
+You have something planned for it?”

+“Yep!”

 “Alright,” Gra put his empty mug on the counter.
 “I’m going to go find a blacksmith.
 I’ll be back.”